joshrands/adhoc-routing-framework/aodv/README.md

 Modeled after RFC 3561: https://www.ietf.org/rfc/rfc3561.txt

+## To-Do
+1. Add ttl for sent packets and remove packets after time
+2. Create function for sending all buffered packets for a destination IP
+3. Create a function for creating new bufferedPacket in map

 ## How to test this code:
 1. In a terminal, cd into the aodv directory
 2. Type 'make clean' to remove old binaries